Kowalewo Pomorskie

+Etymology

+The name Kowalewo can be roughly translated as the "place of a smith".

 History

-The name Kowalewo can be roughly translated as the "place of a smith".
+The area became of the emerging Polish state in the 10th century.
 The town was arranged into a rectangular shape, with a typical Central European marketplace.
 During the times of the Teutonic Knights, Kowalewo was privileged to have its own coat of arms, which represented two red fish on a white background.
 The coat of arms was modified over the centuries, with one red fish being retained.
 In the beginning, the town's commander was Rudolf Kowalewo, who owned 1,000 serfs.

+During the Polish–Lithuanian–Teutonic War, in 1410, it was captured by local Poles and then handed over to the Polish King.

 The town joined the Prussian Confederation, which opposed Teutonic rule, and upon the request of which King Casimir IV Jagiellon reincorporated the territory to the Kingdom of Poland in 1454.
-In May 1454 the town pledged allegiance to the Polish King in Toruń.
+On 28 May 1454 the town pledged allegiance to the Polish King in Toruń.
 In 1455 King Casimir IV Jagiellon appointed the city's starost, Gabriel Bażyński.
 Later, when Bażyński became the voivode, Jan Plemięcki, a courtier of the king, was made the starost.
 All that remains of this castle today is a ruined defensive tower, a local attraction and current symbol of the town.
 Kowalewo was a royal town administratively located in the Chełmno Voivodeship in the province of Royal Prussia in the Greater Poland Province of the Kingdom of Poland.
 Two medieval Gothic churches existed in the town, Saint Nicholas' and Saint Anne's.

 During the Polish–Swedish War, on February 11, 1629, Field Marshal Wrangel ordered the Swedes to plunder and sack Kowalewo.
 From 1655 until 1657, during Swedish Deluge, the Swedes occupied the area once more.
 The subsequent Prussian and Swedish wars, which continued for eighteen years, turned the region into rubble.